OMIA:001671-9031 : Hyperpigmentation (Fibromelanosis) in Gallus gallus (chicken)

 Mapping: Dorshorst et al. (2010) were the first to map this locus, reporting its location as "10.3–13.1 Mb on chromosome [GGA]20".
 This mapping was slightly narrowed by Shinomiya et al. (2011) to "10.2-11.7 Mb of chicken chromosome [GGA]20".

-Molecular basis: Shinomiya et al. (2011) reported that the characteristic hyperpigmentation of Silky chickens is due to a 130kb duplication that contains five genes, including "endothelin 3 (EDN3) which [encodes] a potent mitogen for melanoblasts/melanocytes".
-The duplication of these genes results in substantial overexpression which gives rise to the hyperpigmentation.
-This discovery was extended by Dorshorst et al. (2011), who showed that the FM mutation actually involves "the duplication of two genomic regions, each larger than 100 kb and separated by 417 kb on wild-type [GGA20] chromosomes".
+Shinomiya et al. (2012) reported that the characteristic hyperpigmentation in “Silky” chickens is associated with a 130kb duplication of a segment of chicken chromosome 20 that contains five genes and showed that at least four of these genes, including EDN3, show two-fold upregulated gene expression in whole embryos.
+Dorshorst et al. (2011) showed that the FM mutation involves two large duplications, DUP1 (129kb) and DUP2 (172kb), located on chicken chromosome 20.
+These two duplicated regions are separated by 417 kb on wild-type [GGA20] chromosomes.
+Dorshorst et al. showed that the fibromelanosis locus involved a complex rearrangement where at least one of the duplicated copies had an inverted orientation to the other copies.
+They presented three possible scenarios based on PCR analysis: FM_1, FM_2 and FM_3.
+Genetic evidence based on a single recombinant from a pedigree strongly supported the FM_2 scenario in which an inverted copy of DUP2 is located between the two copies of DUP1 followed by the 417kb nonduplicated region and the second copy of DUP2.
+They also reported that DUP1 contains the endothelin 3 (EDN3) gene which encodes a potent mitogen for melanoblasts/melanocytes, that EDN3 shows a 10-fold upregulated expression in skin from FM chickens compared with wild-type, and that this is the likely causal mechanism for the fibromelanosis phenotype.
 Their analysis of a range of breeds strongly suggested that the mutation giving rise to this double duplication is the cause of FM in all breeds of chickens, and hence is an old mutation, predating the divergence of breeds.
 Dharmayanthi et al. (2017): "Like Chinese Silkie, Indonesian Ayam Cemani exhibits fibromelanosis or dermal hyperpigmentation and possesses complex segmental duplications on chromosome 20 that involve the endothelin 3 gene, EDN3.
-A genomic region, DR1 of 127 kb, together with another region, DR2 of 171 kb, was duplicated by unequal crossing over, accompanied by inversion of one DR2. . . .
-These genetic arrangements are identical in Cemani and Silkie, indicating a single origin of the genetic cause of Fm.
-The two DR1s harbor two distinct EDN3 haplotypes in a form of permanent heterozygosity, although they remain allelic in the ancestral Red Jungle Fowl population and some domesticated chicken breeds, with their allelic divergence time being as recent as 0.3 million years ago.
-In Cemani and Silkie breeds, artificial selection favoring the Fm phenotype has left an unambiguous record for selective sweep that extends in both directions from tandemly duplicated EDN3 loci.
+A genomic region, DR1 of 127 kb (called DUP1 above), together with another region, DR2 of 171 kb (called DUP2 above), was duplicated by unequal crossing over, accompanied by inversion of one DR2. … These genetic arrangements are identical in Cemani and Silkie, indicating a single origin of the genetic cause of Fm as shown by Dorshorst et al. (2011).
+The two DR1s harbour two distinct EDN3 haplotypes in a form of permanent heterozygosity, although they remain allelic in the ancestral Red Jungle Fowl population and some domesticated chicken breeds, with their allelic divergence time being as recent as 0.3 million years ago.
+In Cemani and Silkie breeds, artificial selection favouring the Fm phenotype has left an unambiguous record for selective sweep that extends in both directions from tandemly duplicated EDN3 loci.
 This highly homozygous tract is different in length between Cemani and Silkie, reflecting their distinct breeding histories.
 It is estimated that the Fm phenotype came into existence at least 6600-9100 years ago, prior to domestication of Cemani and Silkie, and that throughout domestication there has been intense artificial selection with strength s > 50% in each breed."

 Associated gene: